fenglixu/Self-report-Contribution-Data/README.md

 This repo contains the self-report contribution statement data used in paper "Flat Teams Drive Scientific Innovation".
 The data is collected from four prestigious journals --- Nature, Science, PNAS, PLOS ONE.

-The datasets can be loaded in as pickle file in Python.
+The datasets can be loaded in as pickle files in Python.
 Example code:
 ```
 f = open('Nature_Contribution_Data', 'rb')
 nature_data = pickle.load(f)